tsirbunen/dots/README.md

 Install knex globally:
 `npm install -g knex`

-Run database migrations (in directory `server`)
+Run database migrations (in directory /server)
 `npx knex migrate:latest`

-To make changes to the database with a new migration (in directory `server`) `npx knex migrate:make <some name for the file>`
+To make changes to the database with a new migration (in directory /server) `npx knex migrate:make <some name for the file>`

-#### running the frontend

-In a shell, in directory `/frontend` start the frontend with the command:
-`npm run dev`
-Then open the browser at [http://localhost:3000](http://localhost:3000).

 #### running server

+Before starting the server, make sure you have a database running.
-In a shell, in directory `/server` start a server with the command:
+In a shell, in directory /server start a server with the command:
 `npm run dev`

-#### debugging server
+##### debugging server

-When using VSC, debugging mode can be starting by launching `server` from the "RUN AND DEBUG" options.
+When using VSC, debugging mode can be starting by launching **server** from the "RUN AND DEBUG" options.
 Launching server debugging causes server to be built and the resulting js-files to be debugged.
 If changes to ts-files are made, the debugger needs to be restarted.
 ![Launch server image](/assets/image_launch_server.png)

+#### running frontend

+Before starting the frontend, make sure you have both a database and a server running.
+In a shell, in directory /frontend start the frontend with the command:
+`npm run dev`
+Then open the browser at [http://localhost:3000](http://localhost:3000).
 <br/>

 ### RUNNING TESTS

-#### server tests
+#### testing server

+Before starting the server, make sure you have a database running.
-In one shell, in directory `/server` first start a server with the command:
+In one shell, in directory /server first start a server with the command:
 `npm run dev`

-Then, in another shell, in directory `/server` run the tests with the command:
+Then, in another shell, in directory /server run the tests with the command:
 `npm run test`

 NOTE: Running tests directly from VSC is not currently supported!
 Use console.